looksg00d/ocean_dapp/README.md

 # King of the Hill DApp

 A decentralized application (DApp) game running on Oasis Sapphire Testnet where players compete to become the king by placing higher bids.
 Features real-time updates, on-chain messaging, and nickname system.
+Smart contracts in this repository https://github.com/looksg00d/smartcontracts_oasis

 ## Game Mechanics